 ii.
 How do we become the next level combatant?

 a.
 The Common Veterans are all United States Military Veterans.
-Pride in the country is pride in their service because they were willing to write a blank check to include up to their lives.
+Pride in the country is pride in their service because they were willing to write a blank check to include up to their .
 The life of a Veteran often revolves around their service and how much they love their country.
 The Common Veterans discuss their love for God and country.